wiseman-timelord/DownLord/README.md

 - Download Initialization - Tested and Improved, connection processes, handling direct links from HuggingFace.

 ## Requirements
-- Windows 7-10 - programing/testing is done on 10.
+- O.S. - Its designed to work on, Windows 7-10 AND Ubuntu 22-25, it may work on others.
-- Python 3.6-3.11 - Python 3.11 is recommended.
+- Python - Supposedly 3.6-3.13, recently tested in Python 3.13 and worked.
-- Internet - Internet Connection and a valid URL to download.
+- Internet - Internet Connection (can be iffy one) and a valid URL to download.
-- Storage - The large files being downloaded must be stored.
+- Storage - The files downloaded are stored in .\Downloads, but also can configure in setup menu.

-### Install
+### Usage (W = Windows, U = Ubuntu)
-1. Clone the repository or download the release/pre-release then unpack, to a suitable location, ie `C:\Program_Files\DownLord` or `C:\Programs\Downlord`, (generally you should not install github projects to locations with spaces such as `Program Files`).
+1.W.
+Clone the repository or download the release/pre-release then unpack, to a suitable location, ie `C:\Program_Files\DownLord` or `C:\Programs\Downlord`, (generally you should not install python/powershell projects to locations with spaces such as `Program Files`).
+1.U.
+Clone the repository or download the release/pre-release then unpack, to a suitable location, ie `/media/**UserName**/**DriveName**/Programs/Downlord` (generally you should not install python/powershell projects to locations with spaces such as `/media/**UserName**/**DriveName**/My Programs/Downlord`).
-2. Run the batch by right click then `Run As Administrator` on `DownLord.bat`.
+2.W.
+Run the batch by right click then `Run As Administrator` on `DownLord.bat`.
+2.U.
+Run the bash in terminal in the program folder, through command `sudo ./DownLord.sh` or `sudo bash ./DownLord.sh`.
 3. Select the Installer option, to, install python requirements and unpack/create program files.

-### Usage
-1. Run the script "DownLord.bat", and press 1 to launch main program.
+4. Returning to the menu from successful install, press 1 to launch main program.
-2. Take a look in the settings menu, make sure everything is optimal.
+5. Take a look in the settings menu, make sure everything is optimal.
-3. On Main Menu press 0 then enter the URL to download, ensure it is a working URL.
+6. On Main Menu press 0 then enter the URL to download, ensure it is a working URL.
-4. The complete download will be in `.\downloads`, move completed files out.
+7. The complete download will be in `.\Downloads`, remember to move completed files out to intended locations.

 ### Notation
 - It works for regular http/https download, but its intended for downloading GGUFs from Huggingface, that would otherwise be done on, browser or `lfs`, less effectively.